-I Have Breathing Issues from a Septoplasty and Cosmetic Issues from a Rhinoplasty? (photo)
+I Have Breathing Issues from a Septoplasty and Cosmetic Issues from a Rhinoplasty?
+What would you recommend? (photo)

 From you photo the problem seems to be the external valve, especially on the right.
 Spreader grafts help the internal valves, higher up in the nose.
 You may need strut or batten grafts.
 If you want someone in NYC, I would see Steve Pearlman.

 There are multiple issues that can cause breathing difficulties out of the nose which include a deviated septum, turbinate hypertrophy, valve collapse, and even allergies.
 Examination of the external and internal portion of the nose is required to make any judgment calls on what may need to be performed especially for revision nasal surgery.
 A deviated septum is repaired with a septoplasty procedure, while valve collapse is addressed with cartilage grafting such as spreader grafts and alar rim grafts.
 The turbinates can also be reduced in size on the internal portion of the nose to improve air flow.